spine-examples/todo-list/client-angular/README.md

 # Angular Client for To-Do List

-A client for To-Do List application based on [Angular 7](https://angular.io/).
+A client for To-Do List application based on [Angular](https://angular.io/) version 7.

 The client connects to the local backend server.